MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-windows-10.md

   [Privacy/DisablePrivacyExperience](/windows/client-management/mdm/policy-csp-privacy#privacy-disableprivacyexperience)

-- **Input personalization**: **Block** prevents using voice for dictation and to talk to Cortana and other apps that use Microsoft cloud-based speech recognition.
+- **Input personalization**: **Block** prevents using voice for dictation and to talk to apps that use Microsoft cloud-based speech recognition.
 It's disabled and users can't enable online speech recognition using settings.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might let users choose.
 If you allow these services, Microsoft might collect voice data to improve the service.

   [Privacy/AllowInputPersonalization CSP](/windows/client-management/mdm/policy-csp-privacy#privacy-allowinputpersonalization)